Empire of Charles V: Four Years' War

-While Charles V presided the Diet of Worms, Francis I of France sent his general Robert de la Marck to invade the Burgundian Low Countries and supported Henry II of Navarre in a campaign to recover the Iberian Navarre.
+While Charles V presided the Diet of Worms, Francis I of France sent his general Robert de la Marck to invade the Habsburg Netherlands and supported Henry II of Navarre in a campaign to recover the Iberian Kingdom of Navarre.
 The Emperor responded by declaring Francis deprived of Milan and formed an anti-French alliance with Pope Leo X (8 May 1521), who was interested in annexing the strategic territories of Parma and Piacenza, both part of French-held Milan.
 Thus, the Four Years' War began.
 Meanwhile, Cortés besieged (May 26) and occupied (August 13) Tenochtictlan, completing the conquest of the Aztec Empire.
-The ship carrying the main treasure of emperor Cuauhtémoc was captured by the French corsair Jean Fleury, but 120,000 ducats' worth of bullion reached the Imperial treasury during the Italian conflict.
+The ship carrying the main treasure of Emperor Cuauhtémoc was captured by the French corsair Jean Fleury, but 120,000 ducats' worth of bullion reached the Imperial treasury during the Italian conflict.
 Renaissance Italy was described by Mercurino di Gattinara as "the principal foundation of empire" and both Francis I and Charles V, who were considered the most powerful European monarchs of the time, aspired to primacy in the rich peninsula.
 As the Renaissance historian Francesco Guicciardini explained:

 In September, Charles V closed the Diet of Worms in order to lead, for the first time in his life, a military campaign, commanding the Imperials against the invading forces of Francis I in the Low Countries.
-He successfully defended Flanders and won a battle at Tournai, while the Papal-Imperial army led by Prospero Colonna drove the French out of Milan, installed Francesco II Sforza to the Ducal throne, and restored the provinces of Parma and Piacenza to the Papal States.
+He successfully defended Flanders and won a battle at Tournai, while the Papal-Imperial army led by Prospero Colonna drove the French out of Milan, installed Francesco II Sforza to the ducal throne, and restored the provinces of Parma and Piacenza to the Papal States.
 Those successes were confirmed with the Battle of Bicocca a year later.
 Pope Leo X died in his Roman villa following a banquet held to celebrate the French defeat.
 He was replaced by Adrian of Utrecht, Charles's Flemish tutor and his regent in Spain, who went to Rome to be crowned as Pope Adrian VI.
 In 1522, Charles V decided to leave the Low Countries and sail for Spain, now without a regent and where revolts throughout the country continued along with the war in Navarre.
-He confirmed Margaret of Austria as governor of the Low Countries, naming her president of the Burgundian Great Council and establishing a local inquisition to assist her in the research and destruction of Luther's books.
-For the regency and governorship of the Austrian lands, Charles secretly invested his brother Ferdinand with those territories: by the pacts of Worms (21 April 1521) and Brussels (7 February 1522), Ferdinand was appointed Archduke of Austria in the name of Charles V. By the same treaties, Charles promised to support Ferdinand's candidacy as the designated successor in the Empire and to pass him hereditary rights over Austria at the Imperial succession.
+He confirmed Margaret of Austria as governor of the Low Countries, naming her president of the Great Council and establishing a local inquisition to assist her in the research and destruction of Luther's books.
+For the regency and governorship of the Austrian lands, Charles secretly invested his brother Archduke Ferdinand with those territories: by the pacts of Worms (21 April 1521) and Brussels (7 February 1522), Ferdinand was appointed archduke of Austria in the name of Charles V. By the same treaties, Charles promised to support Ferdinand's candidacy as the designated successor in the Empire and to pass him hereditary rights over Austria at the Imperial succession.